 Because of many things, Lindenhurst is a great place for families with children to consider.
 First of all, many other families with children live here, making Lindenhurst a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Lindenhurst has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Lindenhurst’s overall crime rate is lower than average for the country.

 Lindenhurst is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Lindenhurst in 2022 was $47,952, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
-This equates to an annual income of $191,808 for a family of four.
+The per capita income in Lindenhurst in 2022 was $48,673, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
+This equates to an annual income of $194,692 for a family of four.
+However, Lindenhurst contains both very wealthy and poor people as well.

 The most common language spoken in Lindenhurst is English.
 Other important languages spoken here include Spanish and Polish.